aws/amazon-ecs-cli/CONTRIBUTING.md

 * Please submit any PRs against the `dev` branch.

-* For any PR where you're updating `Gopkg.toml`, make sure to run `dep ensure && dep prune` and commit all changes to vendor as a separate commit.
+* For any PR where you're updating `Gopkg.toml`, make sure to run `ecs-cli/make` and commit all changes to vendor as a separate commit.

 ## Amazon Open Source Code of Conduct